 If the seller didn't have to pay the buyer's agent, they could sell the house for a lower price and still have the same bottom line.

-I can tell you that there are thousands of people who bought homes in San Diego County in the past who had NO IDEA how much their buyer's agent got paid!
+In several ways, I think the new way of addressing the buyer's agent's compensation is good for homebuyers.
+In my opinion, there are less "hidden" conflicts of interest and less opportunity for "shady" agents to take advantage of people.
+I can tell you that there are thousands of people (not my clients) who bought homes in San Diego County in the past who had NO IDEA how much their buyer's agent got paid!
+So the new way is a LOT more transparent than it was in the past.

 Discuss Compensation During Your Buyer Agent Interview